SS-Junker Schools: History

 Himmler intended to use the SS-Junker Schools to help instill the SS ethic into Nazi Germany's police forces.
 To accomplish this, a percentage of SS-Junker School graduates entered the ranks of the Uniformed Police; in 1937, some 40 percent of Junker School-graduates joined the police, and another 32 percent were integrated into the police in 1938.
+Prior to 1938, the Junkerschulen lacked a unified ideological direction.
+Himmler and SS training leaders noted that the schools, like other SS institutions, had diverged into autonomous lines of instruction.
+The restructuring of the Schulungsamt under the SS-Hauptamt in 1938 was partially in response to this fragmentation.
+In a corresponding directive issued in 1938, the Junkerschulen were formally tasked with developing ideologically trained cadres for roles throughout the SS, including the police and intelligence arms, in line with Himmler's conception of the SS as a political and racial elite entrusted with safeguarding the Nazi state.

 Suitable members of the Hitler Youth were identified, as were students who had successfully completed their Abitur (university entrance exam) for application into the SS-Junker Schools or they could elect to attend Nazi Germany's police officer candidate schools.
 Graduates and affiliates of the SS-Junker Schools were among those persons given the Hitler Sondergerichtsbarkeit (special jurisdiction), which freed them from prosecution for criminal acts.
 Also included in this extrajudicial group were the likes of the Gestapo, the SiPO, and the SD.